Patrick3131/Tentacles/README.md

 ```

 ## Default attributes
-CustomAttributes added via TentacleAttributes that share the same same key as default attributes will overwrite default ones.
+CustomAttributes added via ``TentacleAttributes`` that share the same same key as default attributes will overwrite default ones.

 Attributes added to every event by default:

 - sessionId - A generated random uuid, to let you search events from the same session.

-Attributes added to ValueProposition events:
+Attributes added to events derived from ``ValueProposition``:

 - trigger, activity triggering the event, specified by the app
 - category - value: **valueProposition**